|

 Can I still request ADR for my case when I submit a request for an adjudicatory hearing to the DEP's Office of Legal Affairs?

 Yes.
 If you are seeking a contested case hearing before the Office of Administrative Law to challenge a DEP permit decision or enforcement action, you may also in the hearing request letter itself or in a letter submitted along with the hearing request to the DEP Office of Legal Affairs request that the case be considered for ADR.
-The Office of Legal Affairs will coordinate with the Office of Dispute Resolution related to the ADR request.
+The Office of Legal Affairs will coordinate with the Office of Administrative Hearings and Dispute Resolution related to the ADR request.
 While the ADR process is pending, the Office of Legal Affairs will not transmit the matter to the Office of Administrative Law for hearing.
 (NOTE: Checking the "willing to negotiate a settlement" box on a hearing request checklist indicates your willingness to negotiate settlement of the matter directly with the permitting or enforcement program.
-It will not be treated as a request for ADR under the auspices of the Office of Dispute Resolution.)
+It will not be treated as a request for ADR under the auspices of the Office of Administrative Hearings and Dispute Resolution.)

 Related Links: Office of Legal Affairs